clojure/test.check/README.md

 A Clojure property-based testing tool inspired by QuickCheck.
 It has a feature called 'shrinking', which will reduce failing tests to 'smaller', easier to comprehend counter-examples.
-It is mostly likely only usable by the author at this point.
-Will break without notice.
+It is mostly likely only usable by the author at this point, but I'm getting close to a stable API.

 ## Installation